Guide juridique

 The traffic law specialist knows the sensitive points.
 They can obtain a suspended sentence – meaning you keep your license if you commit no offense during probation.
 They can negotiate with the prosecutor before the hearing.

 Fees vary by case complexity.
-Expect €500 to €1,500 for police court defense.
+Expect €500 to €2,000 for police court defense, depending on the lawyer's experience and case difficulty.
 Investment to weigh against consequences of conviction without defense.

 Questions fréquentes